 Or, he’s wondering if you were open to sex in the first place because you are already developing feelings for him.

-If he doesn’t feel the same way then this is scary and is a turn-off for him.
+If he doesn’t feel the same way, then this is scary and a turn-off for him.

 When a man doesn’t want more than sex, but you do, the atmosphere in the room may become a bit strained as he worries about whether you’re getting feelings for him.

 So what do you do in a one-sided feelings situation like this?